Woodville, South Australia

-The Church of St Margaret of Scotland, on the corner of Port and Woodville Roads, is a state heritage-listed building, and there are many other buildings of historical and architectural signficance.
+The Church of St Margaret of Scotland, on the corner of Port and Woodville Roads, is a state heritage-listed building, and there are many other buildings of historical and architectural significance.

 History

 19th century

-Before the colonisation of South Australia in 1836, the land now called Woodville was occupied by the Kaurna people.
+Before the colonisation of South Australia in 1836, the indigenous Kaurna people lived on the land now called Woodville.

-The Woodville area is believed to have been settled owing to its location more or less halfway between the Adelaide city centre and Port Adelaide.
-The first building recorded here was an inn called "Halfway House", near the later Woodville Hotel, which opened in 1839.
-A spring was discovered by the settlers alongside the inn later, in 1878.
-According to Geoff Manning, the name was descriptive of its environment then: there were many trees in the vicinity; however he notes the existence of the village Woodville, Derbyshire, England.
+The Woodville area is believed to have been settled by Europeans because it was more or less halfway between the Adelaide city centre and Port Adelaide.
+According to historian Geoff Manning, the name was descriptive of its then environment, with many trees in the vicinity.
+However, he also noted that there was a Woodville village in Derbyshire, England.

+The first building recorded was an inn called "Halfway House", which opened in 1839, near the site of the later Woodville Hotel.
+In 1878, a spring was discovered alongside the inn.
 The town was laid out in 1849.
-The commercial centre along Port Road, with Woodville Road then called Main Street.
+The commercial centre was along Port Road, with Woodville Road then called Main Street.
 Woodville was a part of the District Council of Hindmarsh until 1975.

-By 1853 Woodville consisted of 24 houses, a forge and a wheelwright's shop.
-The Woodville Post Office opened around March 1856; it was established 1858.
+By 1853, Woodville consisted of 24 houses, a forge and a wheelwright's shop.
+The Woodville Post Office opened around March 1856, but was definitely established by 1858.